edgarburgues/ml2pdf-api/README.md

-# API for Generating Certification Links and Learning Paths
+# AML2PDF-API
 This project is an API that generates links related to Microsoft Learn certification exams and learning paths.
-It is built using [Bun](https://bun.sh/), a new JavaScript runtime, and follows a modular structure to handle requests and responses.
+It is built using [Bun](https://bun.sh/) and follows a modular structure to handle requests and responses.

+This API is part of the ML2PDF project.
+You can find the related repository here: [ML2PDF Repository](https://github.com/edgarburgues/ml2pdf).

 ## Installation